xiaoyunyang/web-dev-cheatsheets/fundamental/isomorphic-webapp.md

 In React, components are the basic building blocks, they encapsulate markup and logic together in one place.
 Components receive immutable data (called props) from parent components.
 There's a top-level parent component, which we will refer to as the `Provider`.

 React takes advantage of functional concepts by adhering to single direction data flows from the top level component down to its children.
 What makes it appealing for isomorphic apps is how it uses a virtual DOM to manage changes and updates to the application

+React uses a template language called JSX.
+JSX is compiled by Babel into pure JavaScript.
+You could write your components with the base React functions, but this is slower and less readable.

+We want to take advantage of React to implement a declarative view that can be used to render both on the server and the browser.

+Any time the app state is updated, the view receives an update and displays it to the user.
+When the view receives user input, it notifies the app state (Redux) to make an update.
+The view doesn’t worry about the implementation of the business logic and app state doesn’t worry about how it will be displayed.

 ## Redux